Madonna’s brother Anthony Ciccone dead at 66, reports say

 (WFLA) — Anthony Ciccone, the older brother of pop music legend Madonna, has died at the age of 66, according to reports.

-People reported that musician Joe Henry, who is married to Madonana’s sister Melanie Ciccone, confirmed Anthony Ciccone’s death on Instagram Saturday.
+People reported that musician Joe Henry, who is married to Madonna’s sister Melanie Ciccone, confirmed Anthony Ciccone’s death on Instagram Saturday.

 In the post, Henry said his brother-in-law was a “complex character” but still loved him despite any difficulties in the years he knew him.